twbs/bootstrap/docs/components/input-group.md

 ## Button addons

-Buttons in input groups are a bit different and require one extra level of nesting.
-Instead of `.input-group-addon`, you'll need to use `.input-group-btn` to wrap the buttons.
+Buttons in input groups must wrapped in a `.input-group-btn` for proper alignment and sizing.
 This is required due to default browser styles that cannot be overridden.

 {% example html %}
 <div class="row">